Efficient Graph Condensation via Gaussian Process: Experiments

 \subsection{Ablation Study}

-To evaluate the capacity of the proposed covariance function to model node similarity, we conduct experiments comparing it against various covariance functions, including the dot product, the neural tangent kernel (NTK)\cite{jacot2018neural}, and the structure-based neural tangent kernel (SNTK)\cite{wang2024fast}.
-The results of these experiments are presented in Table~\ref{tab:abl}, providing a comparative evaluation of their performance.
+\wl{To evaluate the effectiveness of the proposed covariance function in modeling node similarity, we conduct a comprehensive ablation study comparing GCGP with several alternative covariance functions, including Dot Product, Neural Tangent Kernel (NTK)~\cite{jacot2018neural}, Structure-based NTK (SNTK)~\cite{wang2024fast}, and LightGNTK~\cite{xu2023kernel}.
+The results are summarized in Table~\ref{tab:abl} and Table~\ref{tab:abl_time}, covering both classification accuracy and condensation time across seven datasets.

-Table \ref{tab:abl} summarizes the performance of various covariance functions across multiple datasets, demonstrating the effectiveness of the proposed GCGP covariance function.
-The experiments compare four covariance functions: Dot Product, NTK, SNTK, and GCGP, with results showing that GCGP consistently outperforms the alternatives in most scenarios.

-On datasets such as Cora, Citeseer, and Pubmed, GCGP achieves higher accuracy compared to other methods, particularly outperforming simpler covariance functions like Dot Product and NTK.
-These results highlight the ability of advanced covariance designs to better capture graph structural properties.
-For Photo and Computers, GCGP demonstrates notable improvements over competing methods, further validating its effectiveness in diverse data domains.

-On large-scale datasets like Ogbn-arxiv and Reddit, GCGP consistently achieves superior performance, excelling in scenarios with complex graph structures and large data volumes.
-These results reinforce its scalability and robustness.

-In summary, the findings underscore the importance of covariance function design in model performance.
-GCGP consistently delivers strong results across datasets, particularly excelling in challenging and large-scale scenarios, validating its capability to effectively model graph structures and feature information.
+As shown in Table~\ref{tab:abl}, GCGP consistently outperforms all baseline covariance functions in terms of classification accuracy, particularly on datasets such as Cora, Citeseer, Photo, Computers, and Reddit.
+For example, on Photo, GCGP achieves 92.0\% accuracy, significantly surpassing SNTK (88.5\%) and LightGNTK (89.4\%).
+Similarly, on Reddit, GCGP reaches 93.9\%, far exceeding the next best method (77.9\% by SNTK).

+In addition to accuracy, GCGP also excels in computational efficiency.
+As shown in Table~\ref{tab:abl_time}, GCGP dramatically reduces condensation time compared to SNTK and LightGNTK.
+Notably, on large-scale datasets like Ogbn-arxiv and Reddit, GCGP achieves over 8$\times$ and 6$\times$ speedups respectively compared to LightGNTK, and over 30$\times$ and 28$\times$ speedups compared to SNTK.
+This efficiency gain is crucial for scaling to large graphs.

+In summary, GCGP demonstrates clear advantages in both performance and efficiency.
+Its covariance function not only captures graph structure and semantics more effectively but also ensures faster condensation, making it highly practical for real-world graph learning tasks. }